shortbloke/home_assistant_config/docs/build_deploy.md

  * What to install in to the test environment, i.e. homeassistant
  * Define the command to run which checks the configuration: `hass -c . --script check_config`

- Upon a successful Travis build I have automation which triggers a git pull request to update the current configuration, followed by restarting the home assistant service.
-Enabling changes to be made away from the the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.
+ There is an automation script which monitors for a successful Travis build to occur, then calls the [Git Pull](https://www.home-assistant.io/addons/git_pull/) Hassio Add-On, to update the current configuration, then restart Home Assistant.
+Enabling changes to be made away from the Pi/HASS Hub, uploaded to GitHub and directly applied to the running system.